Model-Checking of Linear-Time Properties in Multi-Valued Systems: Illustrative examples and case study

 We now give an example to illustrate the construction of this article.
 Note that this is a demonstrative rather than a case study aimed at showing the scalability of our approach or the quality of the engineering.

-Consider the example of mv-transition system (in fact, mv-Kripke structure, which can be considered as an mv-transition system with only one internal action $\tau$) of the abstracted module Button introduced in Ref.\cite{chechik04,chechik06}in 3-valued logic, which is presented in Fig. \ref{fig:mc2}, where $l$ is the $l_3$ in Fig. \ref{fig:mc1}.
-This transition system has five states, $s_0, s_1, s_2, s_3, s_4$, and the transition function is classical, i.e., with values in Boolean algebra $B_2=\{0,1\}$, here $0$=F, $1$=T. For convenience, we only give those transitions with non-zero membership values (as labels of the edge of the graph) in the following graph representations of mv-transition systems and $l$-VDFA.
-For simplicity, we only write those values of the labels of the edges (corresponding to mv-transition) which is M. If there is no label of the edges in the mv-transition systems, its value is T. The labeling function of mv-transition system is multi-valued, and there is only one internal action $\tau$, the atomic propositions set is $AP=\{$button, pressed, reset$\}$.
+Consider the example of mv-transition system (in fact, mv-Kripke structure, which can be considered as an mv-transition system with only one internal action $\tau$) of the abstracted module Button introduced in Ref.\cite{chechik04,chechik06} in 3-valued logic, which is presented in Fig. \ref{fig:mc2}, where $l$ is the lattice $l_3$ of Fig. \ref{fig:mc1}.
+This transition system has five states, $s_0, s_1, s_2, s_3, s_4$, and the transition function is classical, i.e., with values in the Boolean algebra $B_2=\{0,1\}$, here $0$=F, $1$=T. For convenience, we only give those transitions with non-zero membership values (as labels of the edge of the graph) in the following graph representations of mv-transition systems and $l$-VDFA.
+For simplicity, we only write those values of the labels of the edges (corresponding to mv-transition) which are M. If there is no label of the edges in the mv-transition system, then its value is T. The labeling function of the mv-transition system is multi-valued, and there is only one internal action $\tau$, the atomic propositions set is $AP=\{$button, pressed, reset$\}$.

 First, we transform this transition into its equivalent mv-TS with ordinary labeling function as we have done in Appendix I, which is presented in Fig. \ref{fig:mc3}.
 In Fig. \ref{fig:mc3}, $b, p$ and $r$ are short for the atomic propositions ``button'', ``pressed'', and ``reset'', respectively.